george-carlin/abroaders/README.md

 ## Trailblazer

 We're using [Trailblazer 2](http://trailblazer.to) on top of Rails.
+Make sure you familiarise yourself with how Trailblazer works because it's integral to our setup.
+There are many cases where we completely ignore the "Rails way" (gasp!) and follow Trailblazer conventions instead.

+We still have a few old things lying around from before we made the switch to Trailblazer - such as my crappy 'form objects' abstraction in app/forms.
+These oldies are considered deprecated and should eventually be removed.

 ### File Structure